myarichuk/myarichuk.github.io/source/_posts/templates-ftw.md

 }
 ```

 After we have a simple but functional implementation of random playlist generation is implemented, the new system goes live.
-Everything works well, and then, aftre a while, users another way to generate a playlist by artist that play the music user liked - sort of "more of the same".
+Everything works well, and then, after a while, users another way to generate a playlist by artist that play the music user liked - sort of "more of the same".

 Okay, I might hear you say, that is not that hard.
 Simply aggregate artists that created the music users liked and fetch more from the same artists.
 We can start from adding another method to ``TrackRepository``